 I Need a Credit Card to Build Credit

 Alternately, you can destroy your credit when you do not pay your bills on time.
 The utility companies and other businesses can send you to a collection agency if you are consistently late on payments.

-The bottom line is this—You do not need a credit card to build your credit history.
-Sure, it may be easier to do with a credit card, but you should be very careful when signing up and using credit cards.
-In fact, carrying a balance on a credit card can actually negatively affect your credit score, especially if your debt-to-income ratio is high.
+The bottom line is this: You do not need a credit card to build your credit history.
+Sure, it may be easier to do with a credit card, but only if you use the card responsibly.
+Carrying a balance on a credit card can actually negatively affect your credit score, especially if your debt-to-income ratio is high.
 This is why it's important to manage your credit card usage carefully and pay the bill off in full each month.

 I Need a Credit Card to Shop Online or Rent a Car

-Though it can be easier to manage a car rental or a hotel rental while on vacation with a credit card.
-If you choose to use a credit card for this purpose, be sure that you already have the money set aside so that you can pay off the full amount in your next billing cycle and avoid carrying a balance on your credit card or paying unnecessary credit card interest.
+It can be easier to manage a car rental or a hotel rental with a credit card, however.
+If you choose to use a credit card for this purpose, be sure that you already have the money set aside to pay off the full amount in your next billing cycle and avoid carrying a balance on your credit card or paying unnecessary credit card interest.

 I Need a Credit Card for Emergencies

 Credit cards should not be your fallback in the event of an unexpected emergency.
 Instead, you should set up a fund for emergencies.
-Your emergency fund should have at least $1,000.00 in it, but you should try to have three to six months of expenses saved up.
+A good initial balance for your emergency fund is $1,000, but it's ideal to have three to six months of expenses saved up.

 I Need a Credit Card to Save Money on My Purchases

-Think about the 10% savings you get on the purchases: You will likely pay more than that in interest on the card if you do not pay it off in full every month.
+Unless you pay off the card in full every month, you will likely pay more in interest than the 10% discount you saved.
 If you really need or want access to in-store discounts, some stores now offer a debit card option with similar savings.
-Consider using that instead.

 I Need a Credit Card to Earn Rewards